yuanchenyang/leaf_elongation/Readme.md

    accuracy. ![](/images/model_output.png)
 7. Fit into a sigmoid curve, extracting curve parameters using `curve_fitting.py` (a cutoff may be used to only fit the model in regions before cell length decrease at the tip of the leaf).
-In our study, $R^2$ is higher than 0.75, with a mean of 0.92. ![](/images/curve_fit.png)
+In our study, R-squared is higher than 0.75, with a mean of 0.92. ![](/images/curve_fit.png)

 ### Examples of variations